a0rana/UserAccountService/README.md

 POSTGRES_DBNAME="UserAccount"<br/>
 POSTGRES_SSLMODE="disable"

-3. Execute "go run main.go" in terminal to start the rest api in local machine at port 8080
+3. Execute "go run main.go" in terminal to start the rest api in the local machine at port 8080
 4. Use any REST client(like Postman) to make API calls.